-These Instant Pot Ribs are so easy, fall off the bone tender and loaded with flavor!
-Throw on the grill for a few minutes or enjoy straight out of the pressure cooker with your favorite bbq sauce.
+These Instant Pot ribs are fall off the bone tender, easy to make, and loaded with flavor!
+Enjoy them straight out of the pressure cooker slathered with your favorite bbq sauce!

 Instant Pot Ribs

 I have to warn you, once you make ribs in your Instant Pot, it may be difficult to go back to doing them any other way.
 The Instant Pot makes these ribs incredibly tender in record time!
 And that seasoning rub makes it so that these ribs are loaded with extra flavor.
 They are sticky, smoky, and cooked to a savory perfection!
 Plus, how they fall off the bone and melt in your mouth will make all of your family and friends will be begging you for your secrets!

 Feel free to mix up the rub ingredients, add a little more spice if you like, or get a little crazy and improvise.
 You can also use different liquids for cooking your ribs — any clear liquid is fine!
 Chicken or beef broth, soda (root beer, Dr. Pepper, ginger ale, etc.) would work great in here — it just depends on your tastes.
 Before you know it, you will be adding this recipe to your regular dinner menu.
 I usually stick to chicken or beef for my everyday meals, but these make me think twice!
 They are so good.
 You should eat them for more than just a special occasion!

 This ingredients list is simple and easy!
 Grab some ribs at your local store and cook these up.
 They are going to fly off the table!
 See the recipe card at the bottom of the post for exact measurements.

 - Pork ribs: I like to get baby back ribs because they have more meat on them.